 I’m loving it, but the prices not so much.

-A group of blogging friends have come together to help you out.
-Great inspiring knock offs for the change in your sofa!
+A group of blogging friends has come together to help you out.
+Great inspiring knock-offs for the change in your sofa!

 Rock Knock Off Holiday Edition is here!

-Mine were free, made with spindle and things on hand.
+Mine are free, made with spindle and things on hand.

 Notice my photography skills have improved!!